-Figures 7 and 8 presents, respectively, results for uncoupled and coupled (1 Hz) models at the last loading cycle.
-Temperature and plastic strain localization can be observed at the middle of the specimen where a stress concentrator exists.
+Figure 3 presents plastic strain and von Mises equivalent stress distribution for uncoupled and coupled models at the last loading cycle.
+Plastic strain localization can be observed at the middle of the specimen where a stress concentrator exists.
 The localization phenomenon is promoted by the feedback effect due to thermomechanical coupling.
-The thermal boundary conditions and the temperature depended mechanical properties promotes the localization of thermal and plastic strain processes at the middle of the specimen.
+The thermal boundary conditions and the temperature depended mechanical properties promotes the localization of thermal and plastic strain processes at the stress concentrator.